aduros/wasm4/site/docs/tutorials/snake/placing-the-fruit.md

     w4.blit(fruitSprite, fruit.x * 8, fruit.y * 8, 8, 8, w4.BLIT_2BPP)
 ```

-This way, w4 uses the color palette in it's default configuration.
+This way, w4 uses the color palette in its default configuration.
 Except for one thing: The background will be transparent.

 </Page>